Mendez-Will/CS499/index.md

 - Separated the frontend and backend logic to follow a modular architecture, ensuring easier maintenance and scalability.

-- Exported the dataset into a .txt file, separating it from the code itself.
+-  Exported the dataset into a .txt file, effectively separating it from the codebase.
+This enhances portability and adaptability for future developers who may wish to modify or expand upon the application.

 - Refactored visual elements, such as charts and tables, to improve interactivity and provide a smoother user experience.

-- Documented the codebase thoroughly
+- Documented the codebase extensively, providing guidance for future developers on how to connect the code to databases and utilize the application effectively.

 Rewriting the application from Python to JavaScript was both challenging and rewarding.
 It required me to learn and apply several new libraries and frameworks, which expanded my knowledge of JavaScript-based development and full-stack web applications.
 Adapting the code to a new framework emphasized the importance of modularity and separation of concerns, which are critical for maintaining and scaling modern web applications.

 ***Outcomes met:***

-With this enhancement I have met outcomes 3 and 1;
+With this enhancement I have met outcomes 4 and 1;

 I have employed strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
 By carefully restructuring the application to follow a modular architecture, I ensured that the frontend and backend components are easier to understand, maintain, and improve.
 This modularity allows other developers to collaborate more effectively, making it straightforward for them to contribute new features or connect the system to external databases in the future.
 The clear separation of concerns also ensures that stakeholders can make decisions more effectively, understanding how individual components contribute to the system as a whole.

-I have designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.
-My decision to implement React for the frontend, along with Plotly.js and Leaflet.js for charts and maps, reflects a strategic use of modern frameworks that offer greater flexibility and responsiveness.
+I demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+My decision to implement React for the frontend, along with Plotly.js and Leaflet.js for charts and maps, reflects a strategic use of modern frameworks that offer greater flexibility and responsiveness.This transition not only improves application functionality but also positions the codebase as a strong foundation for future development.